 You may not enroll at both Dartmouth and Smith during the same academic year.
 You may not enroll in two Dartmouth summer terms during your year away.
 The 12-credit limit to summer school transfer credit also applies to Dartmouth summer school.
 The normal course load at Dartmouth is three courses in each of three quarters, which equals eight courses at Smith.

-When you apply, you will fill out a tentative course program.
-If you change your course program, you must notify your adviser and your class dean.
+You will list a tentative course program on the application form.
+If you change your course program at a later point, you must notify your Smith faculty adviser and your class dean.

 All courses you want to use for major, minor or concentration requirements must be approved by your adviser.
 All the rules for transfer credit apply on the exchange.
 You cannot transfer in more than 40 credits for a year of study on the exchange.